Multistate tax re-emergence: Preparing for what’s next

 Now in its 18th year, this year’s Symposium will explore some significant multistate tax and technology issues facing today’s Tax departments, ways state tax leaders may deliver greater value to their organizations, and how we can successfully re-emerge and prepare for what’s coming in our “new next.”

-Now in its 17th year, this year’s Symposium will explore significant issues facing today’s multistate tax practitioners, focused on how we can confidently move forward in this volatile and complex world to proactively respond, recover, and thrive.
-The value-driven forum will offer businesses the opportunity to hear from and interact virtually with leading practitioners, industry peers, and colleagues from across the country.
+The value-driven forum offers businesses the opportunity to hear from and interact with leading practitioners, industry peers, and colleagues from across the country.

-- Recent developments and trends in multistate taxation, including tips for proactively monitoring and preparing for a potentially very busy year of tax law changes in the upcoming 2021 state and local legislative sessions.
+- Recent developments and trends in multistate taxation and some tips on what to watch for in upcoming 2022 state and local legislative sessions